 (b) confirm that they are at least 16 years of age and provide a WA residential or business address; and

-(c) have an email address that is not already registered with Play Online; and
+[(c) deleted]

 (d) have an authorised financial institution account; and

 (e) comply with rule 41(1); and

-(f) not be already registered with Play Online or be a player whose registration has been suspended or cancelled under rule 42.
+(f) not already be a Lotterywest member or be a player whose registration or membership has been suspended or cancelled under rule 42.

-(3) A player must ensure that the player’s login details for Play Online are not disclosed to any other person.
+(3) A player must ensure that the player’s Lotterywest member login details are not disclosed to any other person.

+[Rule 40 amended in Gazette 4 Oct 2017 p.
+5116-17.]

 41. Player’s account

-(1) A player must have an account with the Commission (the player’s account) which is to be used for the purchase of all entries using Play Online or the Lotterywest App.
+(1) A player must have a Lotterywest membership which is to be used for the purchase of all digital entries using Play Online, the Lotterywest App, a self-serve kiosk or in accordance with rule 6.

 (2) Moneys deposited into the player’s account do not accrue interest or attract fees.

-(3) Details of a player’s registration details, any limitations that may be imposed on that player and any favourite numbers preferred by that player, form the player’s Play Online profile when that player purchases an entry using Play Online or the Lotterywest App.
+(3) Details of a player’s membership details, any limitations that may be imposed on that player and any favourite numbers preferred by that player, form the player’s Lotterywest membership profile when that player purchases an entry using Play Online, the Lotterywest App, a self-serve kiosk or in accordance with rule 6.

+[Rule 41 amended in Gazette 4 Oct 2017 p.
+5117.]

-42. Suspension or cancellation of registration
+42. Suspension or cancellation of Lotterywest membership

-(1) The Commission may suspend or cancel a registration at any time without notice and without giving any reason.
+(1) The Commission may suspend or cancel a Lotterywest membership at any time without notice and without giving any reason.

-(2) If a registration is cancelled, the player’s account is closed and the Commission must remit to the player any amount payable by law to the player.
+(2) If a Lotterywest membership is cancelled, the player’s account is closed and the Commission must remit to the player any amount payable by law to the player.

+[Rule 42 amended in Gazette 4 Oct 2017 p.
+5117.]

 43. Seven day spending limit

 (1) The Commission may set a 7 day spending limit for players’ accounts under this Division.